Website migration: mistakes and tips

 Use password protection to prevent new website indexation.

-Create a plan of updating your external references to your website where possible, including your Google My Business listing, Linkedin, Facebook or Twitter accounts, forum profiles.
+Create a plan of updating your external references to your website where possible, including your Google My Business listing, Linkedin, Facebook or Twitter accounts, forum profiles, blogs, etc.

 Check your backlinks to ensure that they will lead visitors on the exist pages.